 The Junior ISA (JISA) is like the adult ISA.
 It is a 'wrapper' that protects the investments and savings held within it from income tax and CGT.
-The JISA allows up to £4,260 (£4,368 in 2019/20) to be invested on behalf of a child in cash and/or a wide variety of stock market-based investments.
+The JISA allows up to £9,000 in 2023/24 to be invested on behalf of a child in cash and/or a wide variety of stock market-based investments.
 These range from individual shares in companies to UK-authorised unit trusts, OEICs and investment trusts.

 Children can have one cash JISA and one stocks and shares JISA, but the combined total yearly investment must not exceed the annual maximum.
 To qualify, children must be under 18, live in the UK and not hold a child trust fund (CTF) account.
-Children aged 16 or 17 can open their own JISA or take over management and be the registered contact for their existing JISA, but parents or adults with parental responsibility must open and manage these accounts for younger children.
+Children aged 16 or 17 can open their own JISA, or take over management and be the registered contact for their existing JISA, but parents or adults with parental responsibility must open and manage these accounts for younger children.

-Money in a JISA belongs to the child and cannot be withdrawn until they are 18, unless there are exceptional circumstances.
+Money in a JISA belongs to the child and cannot be withdrawn before they are 18.
 Adults can open and manage a Junior ISA for children under 18.
 At 16 or 17, a child can open their own JISA or ISA, but only the cash component.